kapelo/stitch-todo-list-test/README.md

    - **Steps**:
      1. Ensure an exact replica of the production environment is available
      2. Write performance test scripts using JMeter for the following checks:
-        - Application's ability to create 10 todo items per second within 10am and 12pm
+        - Application's ability to create 10 todo items per second within 10am and 12pm.
+Script should simulate 10 users all creating a combined total of 10 todo items in one second
         - Application's ability to create 10 todo items per second before 10am and after 12pm
         - Application's ability to create 12 todo items of  per second within 10am and 12pm.
 Increment by 2 until application crashes or there is serious degradation in performance
      3. Provide report to the development team